These Dark Spot Treatments Actually Work

 Tretinoin, or prescription-strength retinol, is another commonly prescribed treatment for hyperpigmentation.
 "It evens out pigmentation by exfoliating and stimulating cell turnover, reducing inflammation, and removing excess melanin from your cells," Dr. Riyaz explains.

-Because inflammation can contribute to the formation of unwanted pigment, particularly in the cases of PIH and PIE, it's important to include anti-inflammatory products in your regimen, too.
+Because inflammation can contribute to the formation of unwanted pigment, particularly in the cases of PIH, it's important to include anti-inflammatory products in your regimen, too.
 They help mitigate breakouts—and those lingering post-breakout marks—consistently and preventatively.

 Shop the Story: